Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/6-merkle-tree-script/+page.md

 This script first reads from the input file, defines arrays for _leaves_ and _inputs_, and uses helper functions to format data into JSON.
 It calculates proofs and roots and generates the output file.

 ### Conclusion
 In the `GenerateInput.s.sol` file, we generated an `input.json` file containing addresses and claim amounts for the Merkle tree.
-The `MakeMerkle.s.sol` file instead reads this input, calculates the Merkle proofs and root, and outputs these details into an `output.json` file.
+The `MakeMerkle.s.sol` file instead reads from this input, calculates the Merkle proofs and root, and outputs these details into an `output.json` file.
 These scripts will enable us to correctly implement tests for our `MerkleAirdrop` smart contract.

 [Back to top](#top)